2020 Dodge Charger

 Safety Features and Warranty

-The 2019 Dodge Charger comes with many standard and advanced safety features across the lineup, such as advanced multistage front airbags with supplemental front seat-mounted and side-curtain front and rear airbags, stability and traction control systems, a ParkSense rear park assist system, a ParkView rear backup camera, a Sentry Key theft deterrent system, and keyless enter ‘n go technology.
-The only advanced feature found is blind spot and cross path detection, standard on the SRT Hellcat.
+The 2020 Dodge Charger comes standard advanced multistage front airbags with supplemental front seat-mounted and side-curtain front and rear airbags, stability and traction control systems, a ParkSense rear park assist system, a ParkView rear backup camera, a Sentry Key theft deterrent system, and keyless enter ‘n go technology.
+Blind spot and cross path detection is optional on the Scat Pack Widebody, standard on the SRT Hellcat Widebody.

 All 2020 Dodge Charger models are covered by a 3-year or 36,000-mile basic warranty, a 5-year or 60,000-mile powertrain warranty, roadside assistance for five years or 100,000 miles, and rust-through coverage for five years or 100,000 miles.